-Oil plummets 6% as Saudi output seen returning soon after attacks
+Oil plummets 5% as Saudi output seen returning soon after attacks

-NEW YORK (Reuters) - Oil prices dropped more than 6% on Tuesday after a top Saudi Arabian source told Reuters that production could be fully back on line within weeks, quicker than initially thought following weekend attacks that halved the kingdom’s output.
+NEW YORK (Reuters) - Oil prices dropped nearly 5% on Tuesday after a top Saudi Arabian source told Reuters that production could be fully back on line within weeks, quicker than initially thought following weekend attacks that halved the kingdom’s output.

 Saturday’s attacks raised the specter of a major supply shock in a market that in recent months has been preoccupied with demand concerns and faltering global growth.
 Oil surged as much as 20% at one point on Monday.